zidsa/zid-theme-npm/docs/UPDATE.md

 ## Authentication

 This command requires you to be authenticated with your Zid partner account.
-If you're not already logged in, use the `zid-theme login` command first.
+If you're not already logged in, use the `themes-cli login` command first.

 For more information on theme versioning and updates, refer to the Zid Theme Development Documentation.